sknepneklab/SAMoS/README.md

 # NOTE: C++11 required!!!

-While most of the code still uses the C++98 standard, in order to compile is a C++11 compiler is required.
+While most of the code still uses the C++98 standard, in order to compile it a C++11 compiler is required.
-Due to problems with the boost/functional/factory library when compiling on Mac OS X (OS X High Sierra and later) SAMoS no longer uses boost/functional/factory library.
-Instead a light-weight class factory was implemented using C++11 standard (it relies on variadic templates).
+Due to problems with the boost/functional/factory library when compiling on Mac OS X (OS X High Sierra and later) SAMoS no longer uses that library.
+Instead a light-weight class factory was implemented using the C++11 standard (it relies on variadic templates).

 # Soft Active Matter on Surfaces (SAMoS)